Andrew Carnegie Mansion: Main mansion

 The mansion is a 3 1/2-story structure, finished in brick and stone.
 All four elevations of the facade are visible from the street.
-To maximize the size of the garden, the Carnegie Mansion is placed along the extreme northern boundary of the site, along 91st Street.
+To maximize the size of the garden, the Carnegie Mansion sits along the extreme northern boundary of the site, along 91st Street.
 The architects intended for the house's symmetrical design, as well as its use of relatively simple architectural details, to de-emphasize its large size.
 The northern and southern elevations are both divided vertically into eleven bays.
 The western and eastern elevations have similar decorations to the northern and southern elevations, except that they are five bays wide.
 A brick-and-stone service wing (originally the art gallery) protrudes off the northern portion of the eastern elevation.
 Just south of this wing is a metal-and-glass conservatory with a base of rusticated stone blocks and an east-facing pergola.
 At the rear of the mansion is a passageway made of brick, cedar wood, and granite, which connects with the houses at 9 and 11 East 90th Street.